Sauteed sweet potatoes, tender, spicy, and comforting. Serve with tahini sauce (or another sauce) for a light meal or as a side dish.

 A simple dish of sauteed sweet potatoes for a light lunch or dinner.
 Or as a side dish suitable for many other dishes.

-I cook sweet potatoes on a regular basis, either sauteed or pan-fried, dauphinoise or gratin, and even as brownies.
+I cook sweet potatoes on a regular basis, either sauteed or pan-fried, air-fried, dauphinoise, fries, and even brownies.
 Not to forget the delightful puff pastry pie, which makes a wonderful festive meatless dish.

-Sauteing sweet potatoes in a cast-iron skillet (Amazon affiliate link) or a non-stick pan is one of the easiest ways of dealing with them.
+Sauteing them in a cast-iron skillet (Amazon affiliate link) or a non-stick pan is one of the easiest ways of dealing with them.
 All you have to do is to peel and cube the veggies and stir them in the pan for a rather short time.

 What do you need?